Supermagnum/writeup/README.md

 1x SparkFun GPS Breakout - NEO-M9N, Chip Antenna,I2C adress 0x42.
 Mounted in top of the remote box.

-1x PCF8575 or PCA9555 I2C 16-Bit Digital Input Output Expander IC2 adress 0x3E, controlls :
+1x PCF8575 or PCA9555 I2C 16-Bit Digital Input Output Expander IC2 adress 0x3E, controlls
+( The IO expanders is currently not supported in the K3NG rotor controller code ):
-2X Dual BTS7960 H Bridge stepper motor controllers ( uses 6 pins for control each + 2 pins for 5V and gnd )  Mounted in a aluminium box.
-Non magnetic fasteners.
+2X Dual BTS7960 H Bridge stepper motor controllers ( uses 6 pins for control each + 2 pins for 5V and gnd )
+Mounted in a aluminium box.

-2X NEMA 23 steppers 1.8° steps with 60:1 ( 0.03 ° output steps ) worm gear boxes for azimuth and elevation in this for mechanical strength:
+2X NEMA 23 steppers 1.8° steps with 60:1 ( gives 0.03 ° output steps ) worm gear boxes for azimuth and elevation in this for mechanical strength: https://github.com/Supermagnum/Nemabox/blob/main/README.md
-https://github.com/Supermagnum/Nemabox/blob/main/README.md
-Ferrite core on the motor cables.
+Ferrite cores on the motor cables.

 DC bias extractor in a aluminium box, ferrite on the DC cables.